 An LLC's organizer must be listed by name and state of residency since they've registered with their Secretary of State or related authority.

-Members do not need to supply any personal information when filing for an LLC as a member and can remain anonymous.
+Members do not need to supply any personal information when filing as an LLC member and can remain anonymous.

 Professional LLC Organizers

-Most professional LLC organizers have legal background and are very good at what they do--they can save you money and time by handling all your paperwork correctly and promptly.
+Most professional LLC organizers have legal backgrounds and are very good at what they do.
+They can save you money and time by handling all your paperwork correctly and promptly.

 A professional LLC organizer will help you set up your company correctly, ensuring that all of the legal requirements are met.